x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/virtualization.md

   - It's running Exchange 2016 or Exchange 2019.

-  - It's deployed on a supported version of Windows Server for [Exchange 2016](prerequisites-2016.md) or [Exchange 2019](prerequisites.md).
+  - It's deployed on a supported version of Windows Server for [Exchange](prerequisites.md).

 For deployments of Exchange 2016 or Exchange 2019: